reframe-hpc/reframe/about/README.md

 Regarding the ease of use we have tried to make the common case of invoking the regression suite as simple as possible by selecting reasonable defaults or by allowing to set default settings values per system configuration.

 # Why Python?

 We have written the framework entirely in Python and followed a layered design that abstracts away the system related details.
 An API for writing regression tests is provided to the user at the highest level, allowing the description of the requirements of the test.
-An advantage of writing regression tests in a high-level language, such as Python, is that one can take advantage of features not present in classical shell scripting.
+An advantage of writing regression tests in a high-level language, such as Python, is that one can take advantage of features not present in classical shell scripting, that would eliminate unnecessary code duplication and reduce significantly the maintenance cost.
-For example, one can create groups of related tests that share common characteristics and/or functionality by implementing them in a base class, from which all the related concrete tests inherit.
-This eliminates unnecessary code duplication and reduces significantly the maintenance cost.